Renal Vein Thrombosis

 Etiology

-RVT also may be the result of nephrotic syndrome from membranoproliferative glomerulonephritis, minimal change disease, rapidly progressive glomerulonephritis, amyloid, focal sclerosis, or lupus nephritis.
-RVT is more common in patients with primary nephropathy than in those with secondary nephropathy.
+The most common etiology of RVT is the hypercoagulability resulting from nephrotic syndrome, with membranous nephropathy being the most common pathology.
+Membranous nephropathy is idiopathic in most cases, but it can also be caused by membranoproliferative glomerulonephritis, minimal change disease, rapidly progressive glomerulonephritis, amyloid, focal sclerosis, or lupus nephritis.
+RVT tends to be more common in patients with a primary nephropathy than in those with a secondary nephropathy.

-Other diseases or situations that have been associated with RVT include the following:
+Other systemic diseases or processes associated with RVT include but are not limited to the following:

 Epidemiology

-The US prevalence of RVT has been difficult to establish.
-Studies have shown a high degree of variability in the presence of RVT among patients with nephrotic syndrome, with reported rates of 5-62%.
+The prevalence of RVT in the United States has been difficult to establish.
+Studies have shown a high degree of variability in the presence of RVT among patients with nephrotic syndrome, with reported rates ranging from 5% to 62%.
+Other studies have shown that RVT may develop in as many as 20% of patients with nephrotic syndrome, though it is often subclinical.

 Prognosis

-The prognosis of any glomerular disease may be worsened by superimposition of acute RVT, but it is unclear whether the slow development of chronic RVT accelerates renal functional loss.
+Usually, however, morbidity and mortality are secondary to the effects of the underlying condition causing RVT (eg, nephrotic syndrome, malignancy,[9] trauma, or a hypercoagulable disorder).
+The prognosis of any glomerular disease may be worsened by the superimposition of an acute RVT, but it is unclear whether the slow development of chronic RVT accelerates renal functional loss.

 History and Physical Examination